Zykatious/GoDiodeTransfer/README.md

 # GoDiodeTransfer
 A Golang server and client to send files over an air-gapped network via a network diode.

+File hashes are checked after the file transfer is complete to make sure the data is intact and will alert on the terminal if a file is corrupt.

 Usage is as follows: